Securing the perimeter: A national cyber security awareness month Q&A

 In honor of National Cyber Security Awareness Month, Imprivata recently hosted a Facebook Livestream Q&A where I got the chance to answer some of the most pressing cybersecurity questions from healthcare IT professionals, including questions about security budgets, clinician adoption of security solutions, and the biggest threats facing healthcare today.

-Below I’ve shared all of the questions and answers from the Livestream, as well as a recording of the live discussion.
+Below I’ve shared all of the questions and answers from the Livestream.

 What advice or tips can you give to healthcare organizations looking to make their users more accountable for security?